 Once you’ve dutifully waited your 3 minutes before slicing, serve that pork right away!
 Leftovers can be stored int he fridge for a couple of days and are also delicious in sandwiches and salads for lunch the next day.

-I served this pork tenderloin with a side of Easy Glazed Carrots.
-They tasted so good with the run off from the brown sugar maple glaze!
-Next time I may try this pork recipe with Mashed Potatoes or Roasted Sweet Potatoes too.
+Wondering what to serve with pork tenderloin?
+As seen here, I like to serve with sides of Air Fryer Brussel Sprouts and Easy Glazed Carrots.
+They tasted great with the run off from the brown sugar maple glaze!
+Next time I may try this pork recipe with Mashed Butternut Squash, Mashed Potatoes or Roasted Sweet Potatoes!

 Click To Pin And Save Recipe

 After my visit to Illinois to learn all about pig farming, I’m even more excited about bringing pork to my family table!

 I’ve loved adding sausage to many of my favorite go-to dishes for a while.
 This Easy Sausage Pasta has filled our bellies on many a busy weeknight and it doesn’t get much more comforting than a bowl of Sausage and Cheese Potato Soup.
 Bacon makes it simple to create a perfect breakfast in these Biscuit and Gravy Breakfast Sandwiches.

 I couldn’t be more pleased with this pork tenderloin recipe!
 With just a few minutes or preparation and less than a half-hour in the oven, you’ll be ready to enjoy a plate of juicy, tender pork made even tastier with a maple brown sugar glaze.

 - 2 Pork Tenderloins, approximately 1 pound each

 - 3 tbsp olive, canola or vegetable oil